 In Colombia, higher minimum wages had a significant negative effect on the employment and hours worked of household heads, but not on the employment and hours worked of secondary workers .
 In Brazil, higher minimum wages also reduced the employment of household heads and increased labor force participation slightly for other household members .
 As noted, higher minimum wages in Colombia and Brazil had a modest impact on poverty and no impact on the incomes of the poorest households.

 But in Nicaragua the reverse holds: household heads were less likely than other members to lose their jobs because of higher minimum wages .
-Moreover, household heads who lost their jobs because of higher minimum wages were more likely to find work in the public sector or as self-employed workers, while other household members who lost their jobs were more likely to leave the labor force.
+Moreover, household heads who lost their jobs because of higher minimum wages were more likely to find work in the public sector, which is not affected by minimum wages, or as self-employed workers, while other household members who lost their jobs were more likely to leave the labor force.
 As a result, higher minimum wages caused a statistically significant and substantial reduction in poverty in Nicaragua.

 In summary, if minimum wages have a positive wage effect but a small negative employment effect on household heads, then higher minimum wages are more likely to reduce poverty (even if there are significantly negative employment effects on non-household heads).
 On the other hand, if minimum wages have a significantly negative employment effect on household heads, then higher minimum wages are less likely to reduce poverty (even if there are positive employment effects on secondary family workers).

 Impacts of higher minimum wages on nonlabor income

 Minimum wages can also affect other sources of income received by poor households.
 For example, social safety net programs can soften the negative impacts of higher minimum wages on poor households by supplementing incomes when a household member loses a job.